EuroProofNet/europroofnet.github.io/_pages/WG2/May2023/admin.md

 ### at least 2 months before the meeting:

-- [ ] The chair asks the organizer the exact address, and the starting and ending dates and times of the meeting.
+- [x] The chair asks the organizer the exact address, and the starting and ending dates and times of the meeting.
 The daily allowance should cover the cost of an hotel night + the meals + local transport if hotels are far from the meeting place.
 It has to be fixed at the right level so that people get reimbursed of what they need to spend but not too much so that we can invite more people.
 Note that the daily allowance cannot be changed once invitations have been sent.

-- [ ] The organizer gives to the chair the exact address, and the starting and ending dates and times of the meeting.
+- [x] The organizer gives to the chair the exact address, and the starting and ending dates and times of the meeting.

-    * [ ] complete address: ?
+    * [x] complete address: Place du Vingt Août, 4000 Liège, Belgique
-    * [ ] starting date and time: 11 May 2023, 09:00?
+    * [x] starting date and time: 11 May 2023, 09:00
-    * [ ] ending date and time: 13 May 2023, 17:00?
+    * [x] ending date and time: 13 May 2023, 16:00
-    * [ ] daily allowance: 140 euros?
+    * [x] daily allowance: 140 euros

 - [ ] The chair sets up the event on https://e-services.cost.eu/, but not the LOS yet (this will be done later).